-Donating or using peer-to-peer online marketplaces to sell your items is a great way to consume less and give life to your old, unwanted things.
+Donating items and using peer-to-peer online marketplaces to sell your items is a great way to consume less and recycle old, unwanted things.

 How to terminate your rental agreement

-The landlord/agent is permitted to ask you to move out immediately if you cause intentional damage to the premises or it becomes severely damaged and unfit for living (even if through no fault of your own).
-The landlord/agent may also have the right to evict you if you endanger neighbours of the property immediately.
+The landlord/agent can legally ask you to move out immediately if you cause intentional damage to the premises or if it becomes severely damaged and unfit for living in (even if you are not at fault).
+You can also be evicted immediately if you endanger neighbours.

-If the notice expires and you have not vacated the premises, the landlord/agent may be entitled to a possession order.
-The police may then be called upon to remove you from the premises forcibly.
+If the period of notice expires and you have not vacated the premises, the landlord can go to court for a possession order.
+Then the police may remove you forcibly from the premises.

 After you vacate the premises, you will receive your bond money returned by the landlord or agent within the specified timeframe by the state legislation.

 Rent owing to the landlord or a written notice of a claim to compensate for damage caused by the tenant are the only reasons the bond or part of the bond will be withheld from the tenant.

 Contact your state’s department of consumer affairs or housing for advice if your landlord does not return your full bond without a good reason.

 Leave your forwarding address and a contact phone number with the landlord/agent in case you leave any possessions behind.
 The landlord or agent is not allowed to take seemingly abandoned goods as compensation for any money owing.
 Instead, the landlord must contact you and arrange a time for you to collect the goods, according to the strict rules in the Residential Tenancies Act.